Atsushi Tamaru

-Atsushi Tamaru (田丸 篤志, Tamaru Atsushi) is a Japanese voice actor from Saitama Prefecture.
-He is currently affiliated with Mausu Promotion.
+Atsushi Tamaru (田丸 篤志, Tamaru Atsushi) is a Japanese voice actor.
+He currently works at Mausu Promotion.

 Early life

-Tamaru was born in Hokkaido, and raised in Saitama Prefecture.
+Born in Hokkaido, Tamaru was raised in Saitama Prefecture.

 During high school, he listened to a program on the radio while studying for university entrance exams, and became interested in the anime song that was playing there.
 This prompted him to become a voice actor.

-When Tamaru was in his second year at college, he saw an advertisement in a magazine and started attending a voice actor training school.
+During his second year at college, he saw an advertisement in a magazine and attended the voice acting training school.

 Career

 In 2007, he passed the 2nd Sigma Seven Public Audition with Asuka Ōgame, Asuka Nishi and Mai Fuchigami.

 In 2009, he made his TV animation debut in Kupū!!
 Mamegoma! as Sasaki-san.

 In April 2015, Tamaru began broadcasting A & G + "Beloved Memories", a personality with voice actor Yuma Uchida.

 In April 2020, he announced that he would transfer to Mausu Promotion.